flowershow/flowershow/content/notes/markdowndb.md

 ### BYOT (bring your own types)

-When working with markdowndb i want to create my own types ...
+When working with markdowndb i want to create my own types ... so that when i get an object out it is cast to the right typescript type

 ### Misc